DancesWithDingo/ViewModelToolkit/README.md

 ## ViewModel Configuration

 Since "Save" and "Cancel" are not always the most suitable strings for the buttons and default button actions often need to be replaced, `DialogManager` allows the developer to customize these features on a per-ViewModel basis.
-While these changes can be declared in XAML as mentioned above, this allows customization to be made in the ViewModel (where some could argue it belongs in MVVM).
+While these changes can be declared in XAML as mentioned above, it's often more appropriate for customization to be made in the ViewModel (where some could argue it belongs in MVVM).

-For example, a "wizard-style" multi-page dialog would need to provide a custom experience.
+For example, a "wizard-style" multi-page dialog would need to provide a custom navigation experience.
 Here's what that could look like:

 ```cs
 public override void Initialize(Person item) {